Lowers high levels of prolactin (a hormone) in your blood.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or planning to become pregnant.
+- Make sure your doctor knows if you are pregnant, planning to become pregnant, or breastfeeding.
 Tell your doctor right away if you think you might be pregnant at any time while you are using this medicine.
 If you are pregnant, make sure your doctor knows if you also have high blood pressure.
 You and your doctor should discuss whether you should continue to take this medicine during pregnancy.

-- Make sure your doctor knows if you are breastfeeding, or if you have breathing problems, heart disease, or liver disease.
+- Make sure your doctor knows if you have liver disease, breathing or lung problems, heart disease, or high blood pressure.

-- This medicine may increase your risk of having serious heart or lung problems.
-Check with your doctor right away if you have chest pain or tightness; extreme tiredness; lower back or side pain; lump or tenderness in the stomach; persistent cough; shortness of breath; troubled breathing; or swelling in your hands, ankles, or feet.
+- This medicine may increase your risk of having serious heart, kidney, lung, or stomach problems.
+Check with your doctor right away if you have chest pain or tightness; extreme tiredness; lower back or side pain; lump or tenderness in the stomach; persistent cough; shortness of breath; troubled breathing; or swelling in your hands, ankles, lower legs, or feet.

 - The first few doses of cabergoline may make you lightheaded or dizzy especially when you get up from a lying or sitting position.
 Getting up slowly may help.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert.
+Also, avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.